AdobeDocs/app-builder/guides/deployment.md

 It also helps developers who want to work on their Custom Application implementation without an appropriate Internet connection.
 Of course, in that case you are not able to interact with [Adobe APIs](https://www.adobe.io/apis.html) or with remote 3rd party systems.

-The tradeoff is that developers will not be able to run code that uses [Files](https://github.com/adobe/aio-lib-files) or [State](https://github.com/adobe/aio-lib-state) SDKs, [cron jobs scheduler with Alarms package](https://adobeio-codelabs-alarms-adobedocs.project-helix.page/), as well as exposing web actions as webhooks for [I/O Events](https://www.adobe.io/apis/experienceplatform/events.html) or external events providers.
+The tradeoff is that developers will not be able to run code that uses [Files](https://github.com/adobe/aio-lib-files) or [State](https://github.com/adobe/aio-lib-state) SDKs, [cron jobs scheduler with Alarms package](https://adobeio-codelabs-alarms-adobedocs.project-helix.page/), as well as expose web actions as webhooks for [I/O Events](https://www.adobe.io/apis/experienceplatform/events.html) or external events providers.
 These are only available if the actions are deployed to [Runtime](https://github.com/AdobeDocs/adobeio-runtime).

 This deployment scenario doesn't require any specific credentials, as both [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions and application UI are hosted on the developer's machine.